schancel/spec/may-2018-reenabled-opcodes.md

 or numeric values.  **All data on the stack is interpreted as a byte sequence unless specifically stated as being interpreted as a numeric value.**

+For accuracy in this specification, a byte sequences is presented as {0x01, 0x02, 0x03}.
+This sequence is three bytes long, it begins with a byte of value 1 and ends with a byte of value 3.

 The numeric value type has specific limitations:
 1. The used encoding is little endian with an explicit sign bit (the highest bit of the last byte).
 2. They cannot exceed 4 bytes in length.